thoughtram/blog/_posts/2016-05-23-opaque-tokens-in-angular-2.md

 ## Opaque Tokens to the resque

-uckily, Angular anticipated such scenarios.
+Luckily, Angular anticipated such scenarios.
 It comes with a type called `OpaqueToken` that basically allows us to create string-based tokens without running into any collisions.

 Creating an `OpaqueToken` is easy.
 All we need to do is to import and use it.
 Here's what the third-party providers collection looks like using `OpaqueToken`: